Q42/OnePlayer/index.md

 ## ContentSlot and OnePlayer JavaScript ready

 The `<content-slot />` will load a OnePlayer, iFrame or Player collection.
-Once the te slot is done it will dispatch the `onReady` event.
+Once the slot is done it will dispatch the `onReady` event.
 After the OnePlayer in inserted into the DOM, and is ready for use, it will also dispatch the `onReady` event.

 ```js